 The Best Eco Friendly Camping Essentials

-Backpacks and jackets are the first things you to have start gathering for an adventure into the wild.
+Backpacks and jackets are the first sustainable camping essentials you to have start gathering for an adventure into the wild.
 This way you’ll be able to travel light and comfortably and fully enjoy your nature treks in comfort.

-Patagonia is the probably one of the best brands to fit all our outdoor needs.
-I love their colourful, light and efficient Houdini jackets, which can be stored away in their tiny cases.
+Patagonia is probably one of the best brands to fit all our outdoor needs.
+I love their colourful, light and efficient Crest jackets, which can be stored away in their tiny cases.